Welcome to today's edition of the Rush 24-7 podcast.

 Maybe we'll get to it a little later.

-Uh you know, what's one other thing before I get back to the calls?
+You know, one other thing before I get back to the calls.

 One other thing is Europe.

-Let's take a look at where I'm not gonna, you know, look, I'm not going to say that they are drifting towards a Reaganite foreign policy.
+Let's take a look at where I'm not going to, you know, look, I'm not going to say that they are drifting towards a Reaganite foreign policy.

-But if you take a look at the last few elections in Europe, for all the moaning and groaning by too many liberal Republicans about how the Reagan days are over and we've got to divorce ourselves from Bush entirely.
+But if you take a look at the last few elections in Europe, for all the moaning and groaning by too many liberal Republicans about how the Reagan days are over and we've got to divorce ourselves from Bush entirely, what's happened in France, in Germany, and lately the United Kingdom?

-I mean, voters in the United Kingdom sent Prime Minister Gordon Brown uh a big message, should have sent American conservatives a message uh when they delivered the labor party its worst local election beating.
+I mean, voters in the United Kingdom sent Prime Minister Gordon Brown a big message, should have sent American conservatives a message when they delivered the Labor Party its worst local election beating.

 What, in four decades?